didn't Aborigines build cities?

 Although there is archaeological evidence of eel farming and stone dwellings, no English settlers ever recorded visits to Aboriginal villages, or seeing Aborgines live in villages.
 Considering that the English would have been excited to find a village of 10,000 people, and English values of the time placed great virtue on a settled existence, the lack of written records indicate that had a village existed, it would have fallen into ruin prior to the arrival of Europeans.
 It is possible that raiders could not have been kept away or perhaps droughts forced a return to a nomadic existence.
 Any village lacking diversity in food production would have been very susceptible to climatic variances, and would have found it difficult to grow beyond a basic level.
 It's possible that tribes lived a settled existence in times of plenty, but returned to hunter-gathering when the rains failed or some kind of ocean distrubance affected eel migration.
 Alternatively, many of the nomadic tribes may have fought for control of the eel farms in the good times, maintained them, then abandoned them when the droughts came.
 As the eel farms have been dated back 8,000 years, a cycle of villages forming and then busting could have continued for thousands of years.
 As a result, the villages never got beyond stone huts.

 Aside from grinding stones, the butchered remains of extinct megafauna and stone huts around eel traps, some evidence of agricultural formation comes with the Bradshaw paintings of the Kimberly.
-The paintings are excess of 17,500 years old but unlike most Palaeolithic by hunter gatherers that have animals as the chief subject matter, the art has humans as the main subject and seems to show the hierarchical value systems found in agricultural societies.
+The paintings are excess of 17,500 years old.
+The art is different from all other Palaeolithic art because humans rather than animals are the most common subject matter.
+(The use of humans in art is a feature of agricultural societies which develop hierarchical value systems.)
 Like the hieroglyphics of Egypt and South America, these paintings may have also been a form of iconography.
 (The exact age of the paintings is unknown.
 All that is known for certain is that they are more than 17,000-years-old.
 They could be 50,000-years-old.)

 When Europeans first arrived in Australia, they also found farming to be very difficult as well.
 In 1788, six cows, a bull and a bull calf were released on some average looking grass.
 Rather than stay put, the cows just wandered off in search of greener pasture and were lost for seven years.
 Grapevines wilted in the heat.
 Wheat fields were raided by Kangaroos and Wombats.
 Bushfires destroyed entire crops, houses and communities.
 Colonists noted the absence of fruit bearing trees and found it very difficult to find food in the Australian bush.